vijayetar/dsa/dsa/challenges/fifo_animal_shelter/README.md

 __dequeue(pref)__: returns either a dog or a cat.
 If pref is not "dog" or "cat" then return null.

 ## Approach and Efficiency
+I used the Queue class by using Nodes, to create three separate Queue instantiation when the Animal Shelter class is instantiated.
+Each separate Queue is for cat, dog and other animals with each Queue having a self.front and self.rear to be able to do all the methods in O(1) use of space and efficiency.

+I was able to create enqueue, dequeue, peek and isEmpty for the shelter class, through the same methods for each of the Queue class.

 ## Specifications Used
 * .editorconfig